 You’re twice as likely to have a heart attack if you are a smoker.
 Studies show that more young women now smoke than young adult men.
 Stopping smoking will diminish your chances of dealing with heart disease.

 Incorporate more exercise, including regular aerobic exercises such as swimming and walking.
 To truly protect your heart, you need to do at least 2 hours and 30 minutes of moderate-intensity aerobic activity, such as fast walking or cycling, every week.

 - Lose weight

 About six in every 10 women in India are either overweight or obese in urban areas.
-Carrying excess weight puts an unfortunate strain on your heart, and you’re more likely to have high cholesterol and high blood pressure, which also amplify the risk of heart disease.
+Carrying excess weight puts an unfortunate strain on your heart, and you’re more likely to have high cholesterol and high blood pressure, which also amplifies the risk of heart disease.

 - Drink moderately